stackhpc/ansible-slurm-appliance/ansible/roles/topology/README.md

 topology
 ========

-Templates out /etc/slurm/topology.conf file based on an Openstack project for use by Slurm's [topology/tree plugin.](https://slurm.schedmd.com/topology.html) Models cluster as tree with a heirarchy of:
+Templates out /etc/slurm/topology.conf file based on an OpenStack project for use by Slurm's [topology/tree plugin.](https://slurm.schedmd.com/topology.html) Models cluster as tree with a hierarchy of:

 Top-level inter-rack Switch -> Availability Zones -> Hypervisors -> VMs

+Warning: This role doesn't currently trigger a restart of Slurm so will therefore not reconfigure an already running cluster after a `ansible/site.yml` run.
+You will therefore need to run the `ansible/adhoc/restart-slurm.yml` playbook for changes to topology.conf to be recognised.

 Role Variables
 --------------

-- `topology_topology_nodes:`: Required list of strs.
+- `topology_nodes:`: Required list of strs.
 List of inventory hostnames of nodes to include in topology tree.
 Must be set to include all compute nodes in Slurm cluster.
 Default `[]`.
 - `topology_conf_template`: Optional str.
 Path to Jinja2 template of topology.conf file.
 Default
   `templates/topology.conf.j2`
 - `topology_above_rack_topology`: Optionally multiline str.
 Used to define topology above racks/AZs if